We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - financial planning

-Individuals may also wish to consider the author and their background, as they may prefer a book written by a psychologist or someone with first-hand experience of the topic they are addressing.
+Individuals may also wish to consider the author and their background, as they may prefer a book written by a trained expert or someone with first-hand experience of the topic they are addressing.

 A person may also wish to consider various techniques within a self-help book, as different methods may work for individuals.
 Some examples include:

 - CBT: This is a technique that challenges negative thoughts and behaviors.
 It provides a platform to develop goals and form new thoughts, ideas, and expectations.